Cash and Bank Account

 We advise international students who stay longer than a few weeks in Siegen to open a bank account in Germany.
 You also need a German bank account for a part-time job.
 Banks often offer free current accounts for students under 30 years of age.

 Costs and Expenses

 Budgeting for living costs is an important part of planning for your studies in Siegen.
-Often you will need to provide evidence of sufficient funds for the duration of study even before your enrollment, when applying for a visa.
+You will need to provide evidence of sufficient funds, when applying for a visa.
 Currently the proof of financial resources requires 10,332 EUR per year (861 EUR per months).

-Living costs can very greatly depending on lifestyle and spending habit.
-According to the German Academic Exchange Service (DAAD) monthly living costs for students in Germany amount to approx. EUR 800.
+Living costs can vary greatly depending on lifestyle and spending habit.
+In Siegen the average living expenses are lower than in other major German cities.
 We advise students to prepare for monthly expenses of approx. EUR 700 – 800: